the-common/pre-commit-config-template/README.md

   files for desktop environments.
 If you specify a directory as argument it will install the template file to the directory instead.

-## License
+## Licensing

-Unless otherwise specified, this product is released with [the Creative Commons Attribution-ShareAlike License, version 4.0](https://creativecommons.org/licenses/by-sa/4.0), or any more recent version of your choice, with an exception of the license only covers the configuration file itself, but not other assets in your project.
+Unless otherwise noted([comment headers](https://reuse.software/spec-3.3/#comment-headers)/[REUSE.toml](https://reuse.software/spec-3.3/#reusetoml)), this product is licensed under [the 4.0 International version of the Creative Commons Attribution-ShareAlike License](https://creativecommons.org/licenses/by-sa/4.0), or any of its more recent versions of your preference.

 For the attribution requirement, please retain the "This file is based on ..." mention and link to this project.

-### Identify licenses applicable to a certain product/development asset

-If the asset is in plaintext format:

-1. Check the `SPDX-License-Identifier` tag in the file's header
-1. Check the [.reuse/dep5](.reuse/dep5) file from the source tree/release tree directory

-If the asset is not in plaintext format:

-Check the [.reuse/dep5](.reuse/dep5) file from the source tree/release tree directory
+This work complies to [the REUSE Specification](https://reuse.software/spec/), refer to the [REUSE - Make licensing easy for everyone](https://reuse.software/) website for info regarding the licensing of this product.